Richardsl/heatmap-calendar-obsidian/README.md

 	calendarData.entries.push({
 		date: page.file.name, // needs to be in format YYYY-MM-DD
-		intensity: page.exercise, // optional, what color intensity to use for entry, will autoscale. default 4 (1-5)
+		intensity: page.exercise, // optional, what color intensity to use for entry, will autoscale.
+Default 4 (1-5)
 		content: "🏋️", // optional, adds text to the date cell (use at own risk)
-		color: "orange", // optional, reference from your colors array. if no color is supplied; colors[0] is used })
+		color: "orange", // optional, reference from your colors object.
+If no color is supplied; colors[0] is used })

 }